HomeGuidesAPI ReferenceChangelog

 }

-• Create a private key and an address using the wallet application
+• Create a private key and the corresponding address via a wallet application, e.g., TronLink.

 Account Activation

 An account creation fee of 1 TRX is charged to activate a new account.
-Besides that, If the sender of the above two transactions has enough Bandwidth obtained by staking TRX, then creating an account will only consume bandwidth, otherwise, 0.1 TRX will be burned to pay for the bandwidth.
+Additionally, the initiator of the above two types of transactions should have enough Bandwidth resources, which can be obtained by staking TRX.
+Otherwise, 0.1 TRX will be burned to pay for the Bandwidth consumption.

-Alternatively, transferring TRX or TRC-10 tokens to an inactive account address in a smart contract can also complete the activation of the account.
-In addition to the bandwidth and energy consumed by normal contract calls, this way will only consume an additional 25,000 energy, and will not consume the 1 TRX account creation fee and the 0.1 TRX bandwidth fee.
+Alternatively, you can also transfer TRX or TRC10 tokens to an inactive account address in a smart contract for account activation.
+In addition to the Bandwidth and Energy consumed by normal contract calls, this way will only consume an additional 25,000 Energy for activation.
+The 1 TRX account creation fee and the 0.1 TRX Bandwidth fee are no longer required.

-When the smart contract is deployed to the TRON network, the corresponding contract account address is returned, which is calculated from the ID of the deployed contract transaction and the sender's account address.
-The format of the contract account address is the same as that of external accounts: hex or Base58.
+After a smart contract is deployed on the TRON network, the corresponding contract account address is then returned, which is calculated based on the ID of the deployed contract transaction and the sender's account address.
+The format of a contract account address is the same as that of an external account, that is, in hex or Base58.
 For example,

 Base58: TR7NHqjeKQxGTCi8q8ZY4pL8otSzgjLj6t